ndsurgenor/friends-of-belvoir-park/README.md

 # Friends of Belvoir Park

-Belvoir Park Forest is an large area of woodland situated within the South eastern suburbs of Belfast; this website seeks to create an online presence for 'Friends of Belvoir Park' an imagined local conservation group based in and around this area of Belfast.
+Belvoir Park Forest is an large area of woodland the southern suburbs of Belfast; this website seeks to create an online presence for *Friends of Belvoir Park*, an imagined local conservation group based in and around this area of Belfast.

 The main aims of the site are as follows:
 - to provide an appealing online presence for the group that encourages users to find out more